ai-driven-dev/prompts/README.md

 # New Prompt: Relaunching a Complex Conversation

 ## **Summary of Key Takeaways**
 We discussed [sujet principal] and explored [specific areas].
 The main goal was to [objective].
-Here’s a concise summary of what was accomplished:
+Here's a concise summary of what was accomplished:
 - **Core decisions taken:** [Key points].
 - **Challenges remaining:** [Brief overview of unresolved issues].
 - **Next priorities:** [Clear and actionable next steps].